ibm-ecosystem-engineering/Watson-NLP/readme.md

 🔴 IMPORTANT: At this point this functionality is experimental only and subject to change.

 Key Technologies:
 * [IBM Watson NLP](https://ibmdocs-test.mybluemix.net/docs/en/watson-libraries?topic=watson-natural-language-processing-home) (Natural Language Processing) comes with a wide variety of text processing capabilities, such as emotion analysis and topic modeling.
 Watson NLP is built on top of the best AI open source software.
-Additionally it provides stable and supported interfaces, it handles a wide range of languages and its quality is enterprise proven.
+It provides stable and supported interfaces, it handles a wide range of languages and its quality is enterprise proven.
 The cloud-native Watson NLP containers can be deployed on various Kubernetes-based platforms.

 ## Outline

-All the Machine Learning notebooks, tutorials, and dataset are under the [ML folder](ML/) and the MLOps assets are under the [MLOps folder](MLOps/).
-Go to the respective folders to learn more about the assets development and deployment.
+Machine Learning notebooks, tutorials, and datasets focused on supporting a Data Scientist are under the [ML folder](ML/).
+Assets focused on deployment are under the [MLOps folder](MLOps/).
+Go to the respective folders to learn more about these assets.

 * [ML Assets](ML/)
     * [Emotion Classification](ML/Emotion-Classification/)